perksadam/grad-academy-2016/angular-lab/lab-7/README.md

 Make each item in the list a link that takes you to the message-list for that channel (directs you to the message-list state with the id of that channel). (see [ui-sref](http://angular-ui.github.io/ui-router/site/#/api/ui.router.state.directive:ui-sref))

+We will also want to update the default state for the app in app.config (see otherwise method of [$urlRouterProvider](http://angular-ui.github.io/ui-router/site/#/api/ui.router.router.$urlRouterProvider))

 ## References

 [ui-router](http://angular-ui.github.io/ui-router/site/#/api/)